 Additional Bankruptcy Considerations

 Before filing for bankruptcy relief in Florida, you should consider all options for getting out of debt.
 Debt settlement and debt consolidation are just two non-bankruptcy options to explore.
-Some things to consider before filing a bankruptcy case include:
+Some things to consider before filing for bankruptcy include:

 - Can I negotiate with my creditors to resolve my debts without bankruptcy?